 Since my kids don’t usually wake up until 5:30am or 6:00am, and my wife prefers to get as much sleep as humanly possible, this schedule provides me a pretty consistent one to two hours of uninterrupted solitude.

-To make the time more enjoyable and much less of chore, I typically enjoy a caffeinated beverage (ZOA Energy Drinks are my current go-to favorite) to kick it off and then I get right to work.
+To make the time more enjoyable and much less of a chore, I typically enjoy a caffeinated beverage (ZOA Energy Drinks are my current go-to favorite) to kick it off and then I get right to work.

 Waking up early and having time alone has allowed me to focus on things I care about, take care of myself physically and spiritually, have a little fun like finishing a movie from the night before or playing a video game before a stressful day, and writing thoughtful content.